Common types of mosquitoes in Washington

 Western Encephalitis Mosquito

-Western encephalitis mosquitoes (culex tarsalis), when fully matured, have dark colored bodies and white tube bands on their extended tube-like mouthparts.
+When fully matured, Western Encephalitis mosquitoes (culex tarsalis) have dark-colored bodies and white tube bands on their extended tube-like mouthparts.
 The underside of their abdomens have dark inverted Vs on them.
 They have white bands on their long, thin legs and a white stripe on the sides of their rear legs.

 Why do I have a problem with mosquitoes?